robots4life/angular-prettier-eslint/README.md

   - `*.{ts,js,html,css,json,md}` means "any files with these extensions" (TypeScript, JavaScript, HTML, CSS, JSON, and Markdown)
 - When executed, this command will reformat all matching files according to Prettier's rules

-2. `"format:check": "prettier --check \"{,src/**/}*.{ts,js,html,css,json,md}\"",`

-Similar to the first command, but instead of modifying files, it only checks if they are properly formatted:

-- `prettier --check`: Runs Prettier but only checks if files are formatted correctly without making changes
+3. `"lint:check": "npx eslint \"{,src/**/}*.{ts,html,js}\"",`

+This command runs ESLint to check for code quality issues without automatically fixing them:

+- `npx eslint`: Runs ESLint from your node_modules
-- The glob pattern is identical to the one in the `format` command
+- `\"{,src/**/}*.{ts,html,js}\"`: Similar glob pattern to other commands:
+  - `{,src/**/}` means "the root directory and all directories/subdirectories inside src/"
+  - `*.{ts,html,js}` means "any files with these extensions" (TypeScript, HTML, and JavaScript)
+- Unlike `lint:all`, this command omits the `--fix` flag, so it only reports issues without attempting to fix them

-- This is useful in CI/CD pipelines or to verify formatting without changing files
+- This is particularly useful for:
-- It will exit with an error code if any files aren't properly formatted
+  - Code review processes where you want to see all issues before fixing
+  - CI/CD pipelines where you want to fail the build if there are linting errors
+  - Local development when you want to review issues before applying fixes

-3. `"lint:all": "npx eslint \"{,src/**/}*.{ts,html,js}\" --fix",`
+4. `"lint:all": "npx eslint \"{,src/**/}*.{ts,html,js}\" --fix",`

 This command runs ESLint to check for code quality issues and potential bugs: